h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 Non-Fungible Tokens (NFTs) are unique digital assets that represent ownership of a specific piece of content.
 Unlike fungible tokens which are identical and interchangeable, each NFT has distinct properties that make it one-of-a-kind.

-In Alephium, NFT contracts are typically modeled as sub-contracts of NFT collection contracts.
+In Alephium, NFT contracts are typically modeled as sub contracts of NFT collection contracts.
 Alephium provides standard interfaces for both NFT and NFT collection contracts, making them easily discoverable and interoperable across wallets, marketplaces, and various decentralized applications.

 For NFT collections, the standard interface is `INFTCollection` with `@std` id `0002` associated with it.
 The `INFTCollection` interface defines the standard methods that all NFT collection contracts should implement: